Some of the information in this section is adapted from Archer’s Bible Difficulties.

 Hazor: Hebrew University Professor Amnon Ben Tor found the city of Hazor in 1996.
 The temple areas had been razed by fire.
 Mud bricks had melted and turned into glass, and statues of Canaanite deities were decapitated and strewn about the Temple.
 This perfectly matches the Deuteronomy 7:5 record.

 Jericho: The magazine Archaeological Review notes that “…evidence has shown that fiery destruction did occur at Jericho, in uncanny detail, just as the Bible describes it.
+A layer of ash runs throughout the city; always at the same strata, meaning the city was set ablaze.
 The upper med-brick wall of the city collapsed outward, piling up at the base of a lower wall to form a narrow ramp of debris large enough to allow an invading army to clamber into the breach.”

 HISTORICAL PROBLEMS RESOLVED: